iftechfoundation/twine-cookbook/pages/lockandkey_variable/harlowe/harlowe_lockandkey_variable.md

 # "Lock and Key: Variable": Harlowe (v2.0)

+!!!
+Information
-<div class="alert information"><strong>Note:</strong> This recipe is affected by history changes in the story.
-Undoing or re-doing back to a passage containing this recipe has the potential to change its saved values.</div>
+    This example is affected by history changes in the story.
+Undoing or re-doing back to a passage containing this recipe has the potential to change its saved values.

 ## Summary